Justification of Red List Category

-Phylloscopus tytleri breeds in the western Himalayas in Pakistan and Kashmir, India (generally from 2,000-3,600 m), passes through Nepal in small numbers during migration and winters mainly in the Western Ghats and Deccan hillocks of peninsular India (Praveen 2007).
+Phylloscopus tytleri breeds in the western Himalaya from Nuristan in extreme north-east Afghanistan, to the Kaghan Valley and Gilgit areas in northern Pakistan, and east through Kashmir in north-west India.
+Evidence of breeding from further east was originally considered inconclusive (e.g. see Rasmussen and Anderton 2012), however was confirmed by Sharma (2021) and the species is now know to occur in Hamachal Pradesh and Uttarakhand.
+It passes through Nepal in small numbers during migration and winters mainly in the Western Ghats and Deccan hillocks of Peninsular India (Praveen 2007).
 It is scarce to locally common in Pakistan and Kashmir, rare in Nepal, and infrequently recorded in its wintering range, partly due to identification difficulties.

-During the breeding season, this species inhabits coniferous forest, as well as subalpine dwarf willows and birches.
-In winter, it prefers shola forest in the Western Ghats, and frequents altitudes above c.900 m in the Deccan hillocks, where there is suitable tree cover (Praveen 2007).
+During the breeding season, this species inhabits coniferous forest, as well as subalpine dwarf willows and birches, at c.2,400-3600 m.
+In winter, it prefers shola forest in the Western Ghats, and frequents altitudes above c.900 m in the Deccan hillocks, where there is suitable tree cover (Praveen 2007, Rasmussen and Anderton 2012).

 In its breeding range, forests are under constant threat from timber extraction, excessive cutting for fuelwood and animal fodder, livestock grazing and burning.
 In its wintering range, increasing encroachment into forests, livestock grazing, hydroelectric power development, road-building and the harvesting of fuelwood and huge quantities of forest products such as bamboo and canes are causing reductions in forest cover in the Western Ghats.